matteobecchi/timeseries_analysis/README.md

 `matplotlib`, `numpy`, `os`, `plotly`, `scipy`, `seaborn`, `sklearn`, `sys`.

 ## Gaussian fitting procedure
+1. The histogram of the timeseries is computed, using the `bins='auto'` option.
-* The histogram of the signal is computed, and then smoothed with a moving average with width of 3 bins, to remove spurious local maxima and minima.
+2. The histogram is smoothed with moving average with `tau=3`.
-* Local maxima and minima are identified.
+3. The absolute maximum of the histogram is found.
+4. Two fits are performed:
-* For the global maximum, the fitting interval is identified as the intersection interval between the width at half height and the minima surrounding the maximum.
+ * The first one is in the interval between the two minima surrounding the maximum.
-* If the fitting interval is shorter than 4 bins, that maximum is discarded.
-* The Gaussian fit is then performed over a new histogram, computed only inside the fitting interval, in order to increase the binnin resolution in an adaptive way.
+ * The second one is in the interval where the peak around the maxima has its half height.
+5. Both fits, if converged, are evaluated according to the following points:
+ * `mu` is contained inside the fit interval;
+ * `sigma` is smallet than the fit interval;
-* If the Gaussian means falls out of the fitting interval, that maximum is discarded.
+ * the height of the peak is at least half the value of the maximum;
-* If the Gaussian square root variance is larger that the fitting interval, that maximum is discarded.
-* If the relative uncertanty over one of the fit parameters is larger than 0.5, that maximum is discarded.
+ * the relative uncertanty over the fit parameters is smaller than 0.5.
-* If for any reason the maximum is discarder, the procedure is repeated with the second highest maximum, and so on until the procedure converges or all the maxima are discarded.
-* The threshold are set as the Gaussian average plus and minus 2 times the Gaussian square root variance.
-* If there are states which overlaps, a new threshold is set between them, located in the average between the states' means, weighted with the states' square root variances.
+6. Finally the fit with the best score is chosen.
+If none of the fits converges, the iterative procedure stops.